lbryio/lbry.com/content/faq/tipbot-discord.md

 ![Tips](https://spee.ch/0/update-screenshot.jpeg)

 ### Balance
-Displays the balance of your Discord LBRY wallet.
+Displays the balance of your Discord LBC wallet.
 **Example:**
 `!tip balance`

 ### Deposit
-Displays your Discord LBRY wallet address.
+Displays your Discord LBC wallet address.
 Useful if you want to receive LBCs directly to your Discord wallet.
 **Example:**
 `!tip deposit`

 ### Withdraw
-Use this to withdraw a chosen amount from your LBRY Discord wallet to another LBRY wallet such as the wallet in your LBRY app, Coinomi or to an LBRY wallet on an exchange.
+Use this to withdraw a chosen amount from your LBC Discord wallet to another LBC wallet such as the wallet in your LBRY app, Coinomi or to an LBC wallet on an exchange.
 **Arguments:**
 `!tip withdraw <address> <amount>`
 **Example:**